Veams/documentation/methodology/instruments/utilities/methodology__utilities.md

 1. Grid systems classes
 2. Multiple sections in regions

-> Note: You do not have to use Utilities if you think it's not necessary.
-It's totally up to you.
+> You are not required to use Utilities.
+Using them is totally up to you.

 ### Why use Utilities?